 Partners with the City of Cambridge and a local ambulance service (ProEMS) to provide free testing to residents at neighborhood mobile testing sites and homeless shelters, and provided tests at no cost for 776 medically-vulnerable individuals in 16 low-income housing complexes.

-Broad has partnered with the Massachusetts Department of Public Health for the state’s “Stop the Spread” initiative, which provides free testing in Agawam, Brockton, Chelsea, Everett, Fall River, Framingham, Holyoke, Lawrence, Lowell, Lynn, Marlborough, Methuen, New Bedford, Randolph, Revere, Salem, Saugus, Springfield, Taunton, Winthrop, and Worcester.
+Broad has partnered with the Massachusetts Department of Public Health for the state’s “Stop the Spread” initiative, which supports free testing sites in regions across Massachusetts to help stop the spread of COVID-19.

 Higher education.
-Broad is supporting colleges and universities in Massachusetts and the surrounding area to enable regular viral screening for students, staff and faculty, including for the Fall 2020 semester.
+Broad is supporting colleges and universities in Massachusetts and the surrounding area to enable regular viral screening for students, staff and faculty, including for the Fall 2020 and Spring 2021 semesters.

 Processing cost and turnaround time

-Broad has been able to reduce processing costs to between approximately $35 and $50 per test, with further reductions available to colleges and universities.
+Broad has been able to reduce test prices to between approximately $15 and $25 per test, after initially setting prices at approximately $50 when the program began in the spring of 2020.
 Broad has also shortened test turnaround times, using the same lessons around operational efficiency that have allowed the team at the Genomics Platform to help drive down the cost of genomic sequencing over time.
 Since March 2020, Broad has invested in new equipment and construction and has hired more than 200 people to convert our CLIA-certified lab into a high-throughput COVID-19 testing facility.

 The facility provides results in approximately 24 hours or less from the time a sample is registered into our processing center.
 For current statistics, visit our dashboard.